bentomhall/nih-system/homebrewery/classes/5e-misc.md

 Spell scrolls no longer require having the spell on your spell list to cast.
 Instead, casting from a spell you do not meet the prerequisites to cast normally (other than preparation, ie a scroll of a spell not on your list or of a level you can cast) requires the same Intelligence (Arcana) check as not having spell slots of the appropriate level.

 ### Changes to Specific Spells
-**Wall of force**: It loses the "immune to all damage" line.
-It does not have hit points, but has AC 18 and threshold 8 (ie ignores any source of damage under that threshold), and immunity to all damage other than thunder, force, bludgeoning, piercing, and slashing.
-A single panel (10x10) breaks if it takes more than 40 damage during a single turn.
+**Barkskin**: Remove concentration.
+Add the following text: "In addition, the target gains temporary hit points equal to your spellcasting ability modifier at the beginning of each of their turns.
+These temporary hit points fade when the spell ends.

+When you cast this spell using a spell slot of 3rd or higher level, the target's minimum armor class increases by 1 for every additional spell level above 2nd, up to a maximum armor class of 20."

+**Find Traps**: Replace the text with “You sense the presence of any trap within range that is within line of sight.
+A trap, for the purpose of this spell, includes any fixed-location construction, obstruction, or trap that would inflict a sudden or unexpected effect you consider harmful or that would impose a negative condition.
+Thus, the spell would sense an area affected by the alarm or glyph of warding spells, or a mechanical pit trap as well as a natural weakness in the floor, an unstable ceiling, or a hidden sinkhole.
+You learn the location and the general nature of the danger posed by each trap.”

+**Flame Blade**: Add the following text: “Alternatively, you can use it as a normal scimitar, except that it deals fire damage.” and “When used as a normal weapon, the damage dice increase by 1d6 for every 2 spell levels above 2nd (+1d6 at 4th, +2d6 at 6th, +3d6 at 8th).”

 **Forcecage**: It loses the "immune to all damage" line.
 It does not have hit points, but has AC 20 and threshold 10 (ie ignores any source of damage under that threshold), and immunity to all damage other than thunder, force, bludgeoning, piercing, and slashing.
 It breaks and the spell ends if it takes more than 50 damage during a single turn.

 **Polymorph**: Change "The new form can be any beast whose challenge rating is equal to or less than the target's (or the target's level, if it doesn't have a challenge rating)." to "the new form can be any beast whose challenge rating is equal to or less than the level of the spell."

+**Wall of force**: It loses the "immune to all damage" line.
+It does not have hit points, but has AC 18 and threshold 8 (ie ignores any source of damage under that threshold), and immunity to all damage other than thunder, force, bludgeoning, piercing, and slashing.
+A single panel (10x10) breaks if it takes more than 40 damage during a single turn.

 #### Changes to Long-range Spells
 A setting-specific event (the Aether Fog) disrupted all long-range (roughly "more than a few hundred feet/a mile or so") spells.
 As a result, the following spells have changed.